Alternatives to Single Use Plastics when Travelling

 Okay guys, this is getting ridiculous.
 It's just one disposable coffee cup, one plastic bag, one ketchup packet... and that's just in your everyday life.

-When you're travelling it can be even harder to keep your carbon footprint low as the convenient single-use plastic options are conveniently handed out left, right and centre.
+When you're travelling it can be even harder to keep your carbon footprint low as the convenient single-use plastic options are conveniently handed out left, right and center.
 I'll sit in Starbucks with my coffee in a mug, watching an endless line of customers order their beverage in a disposable cup, sit down, drink it, then throw it in the bin as they walk out.... like, why even??

 We can't keep doing this!